rohanvarshney/Coding-Interview-Collection/README.md

 # The-Coding-Interview-Collection
- Resource collection that aims to help others (alongside myself) at improving as engineers and interviewers by levying our talents and learnings more appropriately.
+ Resource collection that aims to help others (alongside myself) at improving as engineers and interviewers by directing our practice more appropriately towards technical coding interviews.